shubham-4141/Ecommerce-Sales-Analysis-Dashboard/README.md

   ## Final Conclusion:
   This data suggests a strong reliance on clothing sales and COD payments, with regional disparities in sales performance.
 It also highlights the importance of printers as a key profit driver.
-Give additional cupons Harivansh, Madhav, Madan Mohan, are buy the most product.Work for increase sales in Delhi and Rajasthan.
+Give additional coupons Harivansh, Madhav, Madan Mohan, are buy the most product.Work for increase sales in Delhi and Rajasthan.